devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 The status of a button is deduced from the value of either a single dataref, or a formula expression.

 Ranges are used as buckets to determine in which range/bucket the value falls.
-Then, the number index of the range, starting with 0, is used to determine which icon to display.
+Then, the number index of the range, starting with 0, is used to determine the button’s value.

-There must be a matching number of ranges and icons.

-(Note: Currently not used.)

 # Combining Multiple Values: Formula